Three U.S. troops wounded in renewed rocket attacks on Iraq's Taji base

 Many Iraqis say it is they who suffer most from U.S.-Iranian tensions and some, including caretaker Prime Minister Adel Abdul Mahdi, have called for U.S. troops to withdraw.
 Parliament voted to expel foreign troops in January.

-(Reporting by Ahmed Rasheed and Phil Stewart; Writing by Ahmed Aboulenein and Phil Stewart; Editing by Frances Kerry, James Drummond and Daniel Wallis)
+(Reporting by Ahmed Rasheed and Phil Stewart; additional reporting by Idrees Ali, Writing by Ahmed Aboulenein and Phil Stewart; Editing by James Drummond, Daniel Wallis and Chizu Nomiyama)